odea-project/qAlgorithms/report/discussion_tests.md

 relevant masses by means of especially computationally expensive methods without demanding very powerful processors, a lot of energy or a lot of time.

-# Viability test for simple process parameters
-Tested parameters:
-* mean DQSC
-* mean DQSB
-* mean DQSF
-* Number of centroids
-* Number of bins
-* Number of Features

-A sample dataset consisting of 32 different analysis runs with qAlgorithms was assembled from six SFC-HRMS polarity switching measurements (12 processes), six LC-HRMS blank measurements and 14 normal LC-HRMS measurements, two of which were measured with negative polarity.

-The consistency of both the centroids to bin and the bin to feature ratio could be a good criteria for finding process errors and a general measure of effectiveness.
-When checking these parameters against the nine-sample series, results were very consistent with the exception of one measurement.
-The deviant measurement was notable in that (roughly) the first 800 scans contained a total of three centroids.
-It was taken as an example of an undesireable measurement, which a given test would have to detect.
-This finding was controlled against the measurements with polarity switching, with the expectation that negative mode measurements would perform worse than positive mode ones.

-For the criteria "centroids to bins", the deviant measurement had values 25% lower than the series.
-Negative mode scores were also consistently lower.
-There were no significant differences within positive and negative series.
-A third series, which was selected for containing many poorly separated mass traces in the EIC, had generally higher values, but showed significant deviation.

-For the criteria "bins to feature", the undesireable measurement had a significantly greater (factor six) value than the rest of its series.
-Positive measurements in the SFC data had slightly higher values than negatives, both showing little in-group deviation.
-The third series had very high in-group deviance.

-The criteria "centroids to features" displayed similar behaviour to "centroids to bin".
-It is not considered further, since it depends on both other criteria being applicable for its validity.

-"centroids to bin" covers both the number of discarded centroids and the average binsize.
-It measures the total data reduction as a result of binning.
-Preliminary tests imply that it is largely dependent on system conditions, although more exhaustive measurement series are needed here.

-"bins to feature" combines the number of bins with no features with the average number of bins with one or more features.
-Here, the ideal number is one.
-A high number of features per bin implies generally poor separation of ion traces, and thus less reliable results.
-The amount of bins without any features could function as an estimator for the noise level in the measurement.
-While this needs to be validated, a temporally resolved noise indicator could also serve a valuable role in combining different measurements.
-For the present samples, bins which do not produce features are primarily found at low masses as well as the beginning and end of the measurement.
-This conforms to general expectations.

-The criteria of having close to one feature per bin, only counting bins that contain at least one feature, was additionally tested using data which was recorded during a highly unstable pressure profile in the LC.
-It is assumed that this negatively effects all steps of data evaluation.
-This step was taken due to the previously used measurement now displaying a ratio close to one, which contradicted the previously assumed behaviour.
-The data recorded during unstable pressure did have a high number of features being detected in each bin, as well as a high degree of variance between individual measurements.
-The SFC measurements in positive and negative mode had between one and 1.5 features per bin.
-A relalted property is the fraction of bins which contain only one feature in relation to bins which contain at least one feature.
-This is anticorrelated with the above mentioned criteria for obvious reasons, but shows slightly higher in-group deviation.
-This lowers its viability as a test parameter.

-## Binning Similarity Visualisation
-The base reasoning behind this visualisation is that the three categories should show as little deviation as possible.
-Since no meaningful difference between bins with one or more than one regressions in them could be found, both are combined through summation.
-Consistency for both groups is expressed as the difference from the series mean for every element of a series.
-For the ten replicates, it was observed that these two measures lie very close together and are close to zero.
-To communicate both properties with one two-dimensional grapic, the display of bars spanning between the two points defined by the deviation of the number of bins with no regression from the series mean and the same property for bins with at least one regression.

-Using the Aquaflow dataset as a test case (image), it can be observed that the two different types of samples (control and treatment) can be distinguished visually without being considered during plot construction.
-This was not the case for the consistency using centroiding data.
-The blanks (D1_B+) have a very high similarity, while the two days (D1+ and D2+) are mainly distinguished by their in-group deviation.
-The wave pattern observed in D1+ matches the sampling time.

-The measurement already identified with the centroid parameters is also noticeably different in this visualisation.

-Notably, blanks and samples produce very similar results for all criteria tested.
-This could be explained by noise making up the absolute majority of signals, which implies these citeria only respond to irregularities during chromatography.

-When using the different quality scores for general assessments of data quality over a dataset, for example choosing instrument settings on basis of a design of experiment, it should be controlled that the differences which form the basis for a decision are greater than the random deviation which is present in a series of technical replicates.

 # Further Research
 While the criteria found through exploratory data analysis are seemingly able